-Property operating costs, which include property taxes, utilities, insurance, repairs and maintenance, legal and other property-related expenses, were \$1.6 million for the three month period ended December 31, 2014 in comparison to \$1.7 million in the prior year period.
-The net decrease was primarily comprised of lower repairs and maintenance costs and lower advisory costs related to the re-leasing of properties that were mostly offset by increases related to property costs recoverable from tenants attributable to acquisitions in the fourth quarter of 2013.
+Property operating costs, which include property taxes, utilities, insurance, repairs and maintenance, legal and other property-related expenses, were \$1.9 million for the three month period ended December 31, 2015 in comparison to \$1.6 million in the prior year period.
+The \$0.3 million increase consisted of a \$0.2 million increase in costs recoverable from tenants and \$0.1 million of property related advisory costs associated with the Trust's review of its strategic alternatives.